Young Lawyers Division President 2014-2015

 This year, YLD has concentrated on offering more services for our members.
 That started with the Litigation 101 Series, which has been hugely successful.
 This program is a series of CLEs on how to handle a case from the beginning through appeals.
 We are in the planning stages of a Deposition boot camp, later this spring.
 Additionally, the Second Annual YLD Mid-Year Conference will be held in Jackson on March 27 at the King Edward Hotel.
 The event will kickoff with a reception the evening before at the King Edward Hotel, and the conference will begin the next morning.
 This year, the conference will feature a continuation of skills CLEs, including voir dire, opening statements and closing arguments, mediation and deposition skills.
 We will feature two speakers, Patrick Nelson, the founder of I’m ME, and Judge James Graves of the 5th Circuit Court of Appeals.
 Patrick Nelson will speak to our young lawyers about the need to think outside the box when giving back to the community and people in need and the necessity of public service.
 We will hear his personal story of how public service drove him and his brothers, including David Nelson, a professional football player, to form a non-profit organization to help the homeless children in Haiti.
 The day will close with an ethics hour of advice from Past Presidents of The Mississippi Bar.
 We are very excited about this event and hope to see you there!

-We look forward to an active winter and spring.
-If you would like to become more involved in YLD, please contact René Garner at firstname.lastname@example.org or me at email@example.com.
+We look forward to building on our active fall and winter as we head into the spring months.
+If you would like to become more involved with YLD, please contact Rene’ Garner at firstname.lastname@example.org or me at email@example.com